• Home

 UPDATE: June 2024:- meeting with Sunshine Coast Council states that LEGAL ADVICE has had to be sought because of the lack of clarity in this issue.

-UPDATE : August 2024: Letter from State planning received, saying that local council can implement changes - AND they are including Tiny houses in their new affordable housing Qld initiatives.
+UPDATE : August 2024: Letter from State planning received, saying that local council CAN implement changes - AND they are including Tiny houses in their new affordable housing Qld initiatives.
+(UPDATE AGAIN 2026: There was NO mention of tiny houses in the new affordable housing initiatives!

 SQUATTERS ALLOWED!